marcuspainter/VecLab/README.md

 ### The Imaginary Unit

-The imaginary unit, `i`, is defined as an extension to `Real`, similar to other constants such as pi.
-Alternatives are as a extension of Double, Float and Int or a tuple of real and imaginary parts.
+The imaginary unit, `i`, is defined as an extension to `Real`, similar to other Swift constants such as pi.
+Alternatives are as a extension of Double, Float.

 These are all equivalent to 10+10i: